 It was nearly impossible to find a car wash that had pressurized water hoses.

 The roads are not great in Panama but they’re better than the pot hole festivals that pass for roads in Costa Rica.
-Though stretches of the Pan-American Highway from David to Panama City came close to Costa Rican lows with tons of potholes, wavy, rough, poorly laid asphalt and ridge and gap filled concrete.
+Though stretches of the Pan-American Highway from the city of David to Panama City came close to Costa Rican lows with tons of potholes, wavy, rough, poorly laid asphalt, and ridge and gap filled concrete.

 Thankfully, speed bumps in Panama mostly take the much tamer form of raised reflectors on the road.